Female hormonal drugs and pills - Complete list. Hormonal drugs - harm and benefit

 • Active formation of sexual characteristics of the secondary type;

-• Stabilization of the general condition of the body, helps to cope with disorders that have arisen due to a functional failure in the work of the ovaries during menopause or a radical surgical intervention in the work of women's health;
+• Stabilization of the general condition of the body, help to cope with disorders that arise due to functional failure of the ovaries during menopause or radical surgical intervention in women’s health;

 • Participate in the formation and maintenance of bone strength.

-Interestingly, osteoporosis (bone fragility) occurs most often during menopause or during surgical intervention in the work of the ovaries.
-As a result, the likelihood of pathological fractures is significantly increased.
+Interestingly, osteoporosis (bone fragility) occurs most often during menopause or during surgical intervention in the functioning of the ovaries.
+As a result, the likelihood of pathological fractures significantly increases.

-If we take into account the effects of the use of estrogens, then the tablets can be taken under the following conditions:
+If we take into account the effects of estrogen use, the tablets can be taken for the following conditions:

-1. Violation of the menstrual cycle (for example, amenorrhea) in women of childbearing age.
+1. Menstrual irregularities (for example, amenorrhea) in women of childbearing age.

 2. Underdeveloped genitals.